Steven Del Duca: Ontario Liberal leader

 On April 3, 2019, Del Duca announced that he would enter the 2020 Ontario Liberal Party leadership election.
 On March 7, 2020, he won the election with 58.8 per cent of the ballot vote, having received 1,258 delegate votes.
 Under his leadership, the Ontario Liberals have retired their $10 million debt from the 2018 election and nominated an equal slate of male and female candidates across the province.

-He has focused his time on publicly-funded education, health care, a clean, safe and health environment, and economic dignity.
-Key commitments include a plan to end for-profit long-term care and adopt a “home-care first” approach to seniors’ care, a portable benefits package for Ontario workers, and a ban on handguns across the province.
+He has focused his time on publicly-funded education, health care, a clean, safe and healthy environment, and economic dignity.
+Key commitments include a plan to end for-profit long-term care and adopt a "home-care first" approach to seniors' care, a portable benefits package for Ontario workers, and a ban on handguns across the province.
 Del Duca has also announced that the Ontario Liberal Party will work to provide equal pay and opportunity for women, create five new provincial parks, fight systemic racism in schools and policing, and boost Old Age Security payments.